Homeschooling vs public schooling.

 I wished I’d known someone like me back then.

-Someone who had taken their kids out of public school, homeschooled them until they were 18; dabbled in unschooling while they backpacked the world for a year and still, was able to smile.
+Someone who had taken their kids out of public school, knew how to homeschool for 3 days a week, homeschooled them until they were 18; dabbled in unschooling while they backpacked the world for a year and still, was able to smile.